LennartHennigs/RG35XX-H-Notes/README.md

 - Initially, only the right joystick works in the game.

 - Therefore, you need to define your own keys: \
-  Go to the Fallout entry in the Ports section `A (Longpress) > Edit PadToKey Profile`
+  Go to the Fallout entry in the Ports section `A (long press) > Edit PadToKey Profile`
 - Suggested key definition:

   | Button | Function |